-Potential Negative Impacts Recommended Mitigation Measures Responsible Party Time Frame Cost (Ksh) 4.
+Potential Negative Impacts Recommended Mitigation Measures Responsible Party Time Frame Cost (Ksh) 4 .
 Periodic maintenance to ensure that, there are;- no overloaded electrical systems; no incorrectly installed wiring; no live naked wires; and fuel store areas are continuously monitored 0 5.
-Create fire breaks (ploughed strips) on strategic areas of the 100 acre piece of land to prevent fire spreading to other pasture lands or from pasture lands to the substation.
-KETRACO Continuous 50,000 6.
-Build capacity for community on fire related issues including fighting and vigilance KETRACO and community Continuous 5,000 per session 10.
-Visual and aesthetic impa cts 1.
-Extensive public consultation during the planning of the substation 5,000 Visual and aesthetic impacts Structures at the site should be designed in such a way that they will improve the beauty of the surroundings. community Planning phase
+Build capacity for community on fire related issues including fighting and vigilance KETRACO and community Continuous 5,000 per session 9.
+Visual and aesthetic impacts Visual and aesthetic impacts 1.Extensive public consultation during the planning of the substation 2.
+Structures at the site should be designed in such a way that they will improve the beauty of the surroundings.
+Planning phase 5,000 3.
+Restore site area through backfilling, landscaping and planting of grass on the open spaces to re-introduce visual barriers, Continuous 10,000 4.
+Design and implement an appropriate landscaping programme Quarter one 20,000